-The polyhedral cones considered in Theorem~\ref{thm:adjpol} are orthantal, with the simplex equal to the nonnegative orthant itself.
+The polyhedral cones considered in Theorem~\ref{thm:adjpol} are orthantal, with the simplicial cone equal to the nonnegative orthant itself.

 \begin{corol} The adjoint polynomial of a convex orthantal polyhedral cone is a covolume polynomial.
-Therefore, it is M-convex, sectional log-concave, and the normalizations of the corresponding polynomials~\eqref{eq:flip} are Lorentzian. \end{corol}
+Therefore, it is M-convex, sectional log-concave, and the normalizations of the corresponding polynomials~\eqref{eq:flip} are Lorentzian (that is, adjoint polynomials of convex orthantal polyhedral cones are dually Lorentzian). \end{corol}

 We need the following elementary fact recording the effect of a linear transformation on an adjoint polynomial.
 Let $A=(a_{ij})$, $0\le i,j\le \ell$ be a nonsingular matrix and let $\cP$ be any polyhedral cone in $\Rbb^{\ell+1}$.
 Denote by $A\cP$ the polyhedral cone with vertices $A\cdot \uv$ for $\uv\in V(\cP)$.
 Denote by $A^{\mathrm{t}}$ the transpose of $A$.